Note:The following document is an English translation of the Japanese-language original.

 (1) Appointed an executive officer responsible for IR.

-(4) As a basic rule, representative directors or executive officers are responsible for face-to-face discussions with shareholders and investors, with the decision made rationally based on shareholder and investor attributes and interests, with support provided by the Communication Strategy Division personnel.
+(4) As a basic rule, representative directors or executive officers are responsible for face-to-face discussions with shareholders and investors, with the decision made rationally based on shareholder and investor attributes and interests, with support provided by the General Affairs Division personnel.

 6. Method of Dialogue with Shareholders and Investors